|

 free to act based on what they just

-fucking feel like doing, same as boys, rather than feeling as
+fucking feel like doing, same as boys,

 if their